Deleting posts automatically in Mastodon after a certain time period

 On Mastodon, if you have posted in a thread or been tagged in it, but you don’t want to take part any more, you can mute the conversation so that you won’t get notifications from it.
 No one will know you’ve done this, and it will only affect that thread:

-3. Click ⋯ and select Mute conversation
+3. Click ⋯ on the notification and select Mute conversation

 If you change your mind, just do the same thing again but select Unmute conversation.